Christmas LoverbyAda Stuart©

 "Whatever," Jenny replied.
 "Just give my portion to the kids."

 "They've had enough.
 But you could certainly need a little sweetening, puss.
-You haven't smiled at me once," Eric said with a wide smiled.
+You haven't smiled at me once," Eric said with a wide smile.

 As her brother's best friend, he and his mother had been invited to spend Christmas with them, much to Jenny's frustration.
 His mother, Ruth, was a long-time friend of Jenny's mother, Laila, and none of the mothers seemed to understand why Jenny disliked Ruth's precious son.